 A Curatorial Research Program in Critical Concerns of Democratic Culture and Governance

-The Global Dialogues Fellowship is a semester-long study program organized by the Transregional Center for Democratic Studies for alumni of our Democracy & Diversity Institutes.
-The fellowship affords civic-minded but politically vulnerable scholars from Eurasia — young curators of democracy in that region – an opportunity to join The New School for Social Research (NSSR) for one semester, where they address critical concerns of democratic culture and governance through joint work with four NSSR students.
+The Global Dialogues Fellowship was s a semester-long study program organized by the Transregional Center for Democratic Studies for alumni of our Democracy & Diversity Institutes.
+The fellowship afforded civic-minded but politically vulnerable scholars from Eurasia — young curators of democracy in that region – an opportunity to join The New School for Social Research (NSSR) for one semester, where they addressed critical concerns of democratic culture and governance through joint work with four NSSR students.

-In the fall semester of 2016, the fellows will participate in an intensive research cluster focused on the Politics of Historical Memory.
-Final versions of their projects will be presented at the Fellows’ Concluding Conference on Friday, December 16, 2016, at The New School.
+In the Spring semester of 2019, selected fellows participated in an intensive research cluster focused on the the rubric Public Space, Media, and Democratic Discourse, focusing on dimensions of democratic ideas and practice that often escape the attention of theorists.
+Final versions of their projects were presented at the Fellows’ Concluding Conference in May 2019 at The New School.